A project where we combine habitat and population studies with outreach and training for the conservation of Tucacas killifish.

-The Tucacas killifish was described for the Tocuyo and Aroa river lowlands in western coastal drainages of Venezuela.
+The Tucacas killifish was described from a small region in the lowlands of the Tocuyo and Aroa rivers in the western coastal drainages of Venezuela.
 This annual fish is benthopelagic and lives in isolated rainwater pools (lentic and shallow environments with dense aquatic vegetation on the margins).
-These habitats are temporary ponds or marsh in gallery forests, ecotones in lowland plains created in the rainy season.
-These persist for a few months before drying out completely.
-These aquatic environments are very important, since they retain energy, nutrients and water that will be used by the ecosystem, its plants and faunas.
-Nevertheless, these habitats are not common and are being progressively destroyed in large areas by the expansion of the agricultural, mining and tourism frontier.
+These habitats are temporary ponds or swamps in gallery forests, ecotones in lowland plains created in the rainy season.
+These persist for a few months before drying up completely.
+These aquatic environments are very important, since they retain energy, nutrients and water that will be used by the ecosystem, its plants and fauna.
+However, these habitats are not common and are being progressively destroyed in large areas by the expansion of the agricultural, mining and tourist frontier.

-Apart of the very restricted distribution of cave fish species, the Tucacas killifish distribution is one of the smallest and most restricted geographically in all the continental drainages of Venezuela.
-It has only been collected from few sites, despite the fact that the plains have been sampled on several occasions.
-The distribution of Tucacas killifish may be underestimated due to the ephemeral condition of its habitat, which disappears in the dry season.
-For this reason, to cover this information gap it is necessary to apply sampling with adequate techniques and times.
+With a few exceptions, the distribution of the Tucacas killifish is one of the smallest and most geographically restricted in the continental drainages of Venezuela.
+The region has been widely sampled, but this species is found in very few localities.
+We still do not know if the distribution of these Tucacas killifish is underestimated due to the ephemeral nature of their habitat, which disappears in the dry season.
+Therefore, to cover this information gap, it is necessary to apply sampling with appropriate techniques and times.

 This project is sponsored by the Regional Fish Collection of the Universidad Centroccidental Lisandro Alvarado (http://www.ucla.edu.ve/museopeces/) with the participation of researchers and students from the Unversidad Nacional Experimental de los Llanos Occidentales Ezequiel Zamora (UNELLEZ), Universidad Bolivariana de Venezuela (UBV) and the Instituto Nacional de Parques (INPARQUES).
 The objectives proposed in this project are:

 Objective 1.
-To conduct an assessment of habitat of Tucacas Killifish.
+To conduct a assessment of habitat of Tucacas killifish.

 Objective 2.
 Determine the global status of the distribution and populations of the species.

-Hrbek, T., Thomerson, J. E., & Taphorn, D. C. (2005).
+Hrbek, T., D. C. Taphorn y J. E. Thomerson.
+(2005).
 Molecular phylogeny of Austrofundulus Myers (Cyprinodontiformes: Rivulidae), with revision of the genus and the description of four new species.
-Magnolia Press.
+Zootaxa 825: 1-39.

-Taphorn, D. C. and Rodríguez-Olarte, D., (2015) Tucacas annual fish, Austrofundulus leohoignei, In: J.P.
-Rodríguez, A. García-Rawlins and F. Rojas-Suárez (eds.)
+Taphorn, DC and Rodriguez-Olarte, D., (2015) Pez anual de Tucacas, Austrofundulus leohoignei, En: JP Rodriguez, A. Garcia-Rawlins and F. Rojas-Suarez (eds.)
 Red Book of Venezuelan Fauna.
-Fourth edition.
-Provita and Fundación Empresas Polar, Caracas.
+Fundación Empresas Provita y Polar, Caracas.

 Project 212528182 location - Venezuela, South America